Sarsaparilla (drink): United States

 The classic sarsaparilla was not made from the extract of the sarsaparilla plant, a tropical vine distantly related to the lily.
 It was originally made from a blend of birch oil and sassafras, the dried root bark of the sassafras tree.
 In this context, sassafras should not be confused with common sassafras seasoning, filé, used in Cajun cooking and made from dried and ground sassafras leaves.
 Sassafras was widely used as a home remedy in the 19th century; taken in sufficient doses it induces sweating, which some people thought had health benefits.
 Sarsaparilla made its debut as a patent medicine, an easy-to-take form of sassafras, much as Coca-Cola was first marketed in 1885 as a remedy for hangovers, headaches and morphine addiction.
 Besides the effects of the ingredients, sodas were popular in the United States at the time, due to the belief that carbonated water had health benefits.
 In 1960 the FDA banned the use of sassafras oil in foodstuffs after evidence accumulated showing that the main constituent, safrole, was carcinogenic.
 Safrole is also found in filé, nutmeg, mace, cinnamon, anise, black pepper and sweet basil, but in low enough concentration to be deemed safe.

 East Asia

-Republic of China (Taiwan)
+Taiwan

 HeySong Sarsaparilla (黑松沙士) is the most popular brand of sarsaparilla drink in Taiwan.
 It is manufactured by HeySong Corporation.